decaf-dev/obsidian-view-count/README.md

 If the pane is not open, you may run **Open view count pane** from the command palette.

-There are 2 different lists within the view count
+There are 2 different lists within the view count:

 -   A list of the 50 most viewed notes in your vault sorted in descending order.
 Click on the eye icon to see this list.